Taylor Townsend (The O.C.): Series finale

 Six months later, she and Ryan have broken up and Taylor has returned to Paris.
 Both of them refuse to see each other but end up meeting at the airport.
 It was made very obvious, to them as well as Seth and Summer, that they still had feelings for each other.
 She was devastated when Ryan told her that the Cohens are moving to Berkeley, meaning she won't be able to see him anymore.
 They get to talk at the Berkeley house before Julie's wedding.
 Initially they both agree to be friends but unable to resist they kiss passionately and end up making out on the bed together, interrupted by the house owner.
-Then it was revealed later that they had sex.

 Ryan and Taylor spend time together as a couple.
 They sit on a train together, as she prepares to go to New York and then on a boat to France.
 They share a heartfelt conversation about their relationship and share another passionate kiss.
 The two thank each other for the happy memories they shared in the year.
 Ryan spends one last hour on the train with Taylor before getting off in San Bernardino.

 In a flashforward vignette, Taylor and Ryan are seen together at Seth and Summer's wedding, with Ryan as the best man and Taylor as the maid of honor.
 They both exchange glances and smile at each other.
 Taylor appeared in 35 episodes total.